 Chatsworth Hill State Conservation Area

 Chatsworth Hill State Conservation Area was created in January 2003.
 It covers an area of 510ha.
-For detailed park and fire management documents, visit the OEH website.
+View the detailed park and fire management documents.

 There are no visitor facilities in the Chatsworth Hill State Conservation Area.
 Access to the reserve is through private property and approval is required from the Clarence North Area Office.